-Goal: Explore and identify objects in all areas of space (levels-startle, verbal cue, spontaneously)
+Student will maximize exploration and identification of objects in space (levels-startle, verbal cue, spontaneously)

 - Student will scan from left to right in order to find target in _____ area (e.g., tray, room) _____% of the time with _____ cues.

 - Student will identify targets in all areas of space to find target in ______ area ______% of the time with ______ cues.

 - Student will identify three-dimensional objects _____% of the time with _____ cues.

 - Student will identify photographs _____% of the time with _____ cues.

 - Student will identify line drawings _____% of the time with _____ cues.

 - Student will perform visual closure by recognizing objects presented partially incomplete or ungraded _____% of the time with _____ cues.